 What Does a Lawyer Do?

-The work of a lawyer typically involves representing individuals, businesses, or government agencies, and advising on applicable laws.
+This profession typically involves representing individuals, businesses, or government agencies, and advising on applicable laws.

 When acting as a representative or advocacy position, a lawyer — also known as a barrister or advocate in other countries — might appear in court, such as a criminal trial brought by the government, or in a private lawsuit filed by another citizen.

 When lawyers act in an advisory or expert capacity, they may work exclusively from an office and never step into a court to litigate a case.
-Instead, lawyer duties might include writing contracts, reviewing marketing claims or public-facing pharmaceutical claims, or helping draft public policy.
+Instead, duties might include writing contracts, reviewing marketing claims or public-facing pharmaceutical claims, or helping draft public policy.

 Being an attorney requires an extensive understanding of the law, along with strong public speaking, writing, analysis, research, negotiation, and argumentation skills.
 We highly recommend strengthening your verbal and written skills before enrolling in law school.
 You should be an effective communicator skilled in problem solving, details, debate, and persuasion.